scythe-io/purple-team-exercise-framework/PTEFv3.md

   </tr>
 </table>

 MITRE has developed the [ATT&CK Navigator](https://mitre-attack.github.io/attack-navigator/enterprise/), a web application that represents ATT&CK techniques in a dynamic fashion.
 It can be used to select specific techniques based on a threat group or software, after which modifications and annotations can be made.
 It may have TTPs assigned to an adversary that was not provided in the Cyber Threat Intelligence.
-Note that the techniques for Groups/Software in Navigator are fully referenced to open sources on MITRE ATT&CK [Groups ](https://attack.mitre.org/groups/)and [Software](https://attack.mitre.org/software/) pages.
+Note that the techniques for Groups/Software/Campaigns in Navigator are fully referenced to open sources on MITRE ATT&CK [Groups ](https://attack.mitre.org/groups/) [Software](https://attack.mitre.org/software/) and [Campaign pages](https://attack.mitre.org/campaigns/).
 Navigator is open-source and can be self-hosted.

-## Table Top TTPs with Stakeholders
+## Table Top TTPs

-Stakeholders of the Purple Team Exercise should review the TTPs provided by Cyber Threat Intelligence and perform a table-top exercise to pick the TTPs that should be emulated during the Purple Team Exercise. **The earlier the TTPs are chosen, the earlier the Preparation phase can begin**.
+Stakeholders of the Purple Team Exercise should review the TTPs provided by Cyber Threat Intelligence and perform a table-top exercise to pick the TTPs that should be emulated during the Purple Team Exercise.
+The earlier the TTPs are chosen, the earlier the Planning phase can progress.
 The TTPs chosen should be actively used by malicious actors targeting the organization and built into attack chains.
 New TTPs may also be used and are ideal for Operationalized Purple Teaming.

 The table top exercise should cover what controls are expected for those TTPs and which teams should have visibility of the TTP activity.
 TTPs chosen for the exercise should be classified as follows: